techidaily/site-win11-tips/source/_posts/1719360526951-arcade-mode-for-window-users-key-fixes-ahead.md

  After you uninstall it, restart your computer and the driver will be reinstalled automatically.
 Once your computer restarts, check if the arrow keys are now working.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fo4lNZ84x9Q?si=WdcYPZp-9VJnZEnC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## The Arrows on the Keyboard Are Now Working

  Have you got a problem with your keyboard arrows?
 It's likely due to outdated or corrupted keyboard drivers in your operating system.
 You might also have problems with hardware issues like a defective or faulty keyboard.
 Read this guide, it will help you fix the error and get your arrow keys working again.

 <ins class="adsbygoogle"
      style="display:block"
      data-ad-format="autorelaxed"
      data-ad-client="ca-pub-7571918770474297"
      data-ad-slot="1223367746"></ins>

 <ins class="adsbygoogle"
      style="display:block"